 Creating the scope of the project – why would software developers be grateful?

 Collected requirements with the help of the development team and project manager are reflected in the project’s scope – the scope of work to be performed for the product to be considered finished.
 The project scope for IT projects is reflected in the project backlog.
 It is a list of all the tasks necessary to produce a ready-to-use product.

 Keeping in mind the importance of an in-depth description of all the needs, a properly crafted scope of the project could dramatically decrease the development time.
-Software testers would quickly jump into the project, ensuring that software quality is on edge.
-Software developers will make fewer mistakes.
-The need for changes will potentially be drastically reduced, positively impacting the project budget.
+Software testing team members would quickly jump into the project, ensuring that software quality is on edge and with a focus on testing.
+Software developers will make fewer mistakes in software development lifecycle.
+The need for changes will potentially be drastically reduced, positively impacting the project budget and development of software.

 Software development life cycle – how to schedule the whole analysis

-This step includes the estimation of working time and the necessary budget and setting the criteria for the acceptance of the system by the client.
-Then, graphically, the project’s scope can be overlaid on the timeline in a software development process roadmap.
+This stage of software development includes the estimation of working time and the necessary budget and setting the criteria for the acceptance of the system by the client.
+Then, graphically, the project’s scope can be overlaid on the timeline in a software development process roadmap and software development cycle.